 Between Battambang and Cambodia’s capital, Phnom Penh, you’ll find this interesting train, cobbled together with a wooden frame, bamboo planking, an upright engine and reused military tank wheels.
 As basic it looks, it can haul passengers and cargo from one city to the next.
 Known as ‘norry’ in Khmer, it uses the spur lines, which means when a real train comes puffing, get ready to jump off your ride!

 2. Tuktuk, India

 These motorized three-wheelers are used all over Asia – originally from Thailand, they then spread to Laos, Cambodia, Pakistan and India.
 Although Bangkok is the pioneer in the tuktuk industry, it’s India where traffic-swerving drivers and chaotic road conditions make it a thrilling ride.
-Whether you are looking for good food in Bangalore, looking for Mumbai hotels or going shopping in New Delhi, hop on for some fun.
+Whether you are looking for good food in Bangalore or going shopping in New Delhi, hop on for some fun.
 A tuktuk can usually accommodation two persons and a suitcase.